How Does a Reciprocating Pump Work? (3D Animation Style Guide)

 Main Functions

-• Allows liquid entry into cylinder
+• Allows liquid entry into the cylinder

-• Prevents reverse flow during delivery stroke
+• Prevents reverse flow during the delivery stroke

 Common Materials